toshiakiasakura/bio_translate/README.md

 In this module, if status column has nan value, the rows are used.
 If some values exist, that row is not used.

+### Options : --check
+The behavior of this option is completely different.
+The aim of this option is for checking journal is in PMC database.
+The journal list which exist in PMC database is summarized in "jlist.csv".
+This option takes argument as keyword and search for journal that contains the argument keyword.

+## Formatting Options
+Formatting is controlled in "MDConstructor" class.
+Change class variables of "keywords" and "model_keywords".
+"keywords" controls line formatting.
+"model_keywords" controls word formatting.